Home safety tips: Preparing for Alzheimer's caregiving

 To prevent stressful and dangerous situations, consider these home safety tips for caregivers.
 Periodically, it might be helpful to request a physical therapy referral for a home safety evaluation.

 Start by thinking about the behavior, abilities and health of the person with dementia.
 Can the person safely use stairs?
 Does he or she wander or get up at night?
 Has he or she fallen before?

 Then check each room for potential hazards and make a note of changes you'd like to make.
 Keep in mind that changing the environment will likely be more effective than trying to change the person's behavior.
 Changes in abilities need to be reevaluated periodically as the disease advances.

 In the bathroom:

-- Use a faucet cover in the bath tub.
-A foam rubber faucet cover can help prevent serious injury if your loved one falls in the bath tub.
+- Use a faucet cover in the bathtub.
+A foam rubber faucet cover can help prevent serious injury if the person with dementia falls in the bathtub.

 - Lock up potentially hazardous products or electrical appliances.
 Install childproof latches on cabinets and drawers to limit access to potentially dangerous items.
 Use child-restraint caps on medication containers.